Why We’re the Best

 About Portland: Ghosts of Downtown

-In the modern era, Portland is known for great beer & food, professional sports teams like the Trailblazers and the Timbers as well as a multitude of quirky residents.
+Today, Portland is known for great beer & food, professional sports teams like the Trailblazers, and the Timber Wolves as well as a multitude of quirky residents.
 But over 160 years ago the city was originally founded as a port town, and this brought in every type of person from all corners of the earth.
 Portland, like many other towns on the Western Frontier, suffered from its share of lawlessness and villains who let nothing stand in the way of profit and greed.
 Combine those folks with upstanding entrepreneurs and hard-working laborers looking for fun and adventure and you get a history filled with fates that many never would have thought possible on their journey to the beautiful city on the river.

 No matter what level of interest you have in the supernatural, you will come away with an understanding of things that just cannot be easily explained.
-The Ghosts of Downtown Portland tour is geared for people of all ages and will leave you with stories and details that history books often overlook.
+The Portland Ghosts tour is geared for people of all ages and will leave you with stories and details that history books often overlook.